-(4) Group Presentation of an Ethics of Conflict Resolution Practice: 20%
+(4) Group Presentation of an Ethics of Conflict Resolution Practice: 20% (This is optional for doctoral students.)

 Building on all class requirements and activities, teams of no more than 3 to 4 students will develop their own theory of an ethics of conflict resolution practice as a capstone product that integrates classroom exercises and discussions, and simulation/role plays.
 Creativity is encouraged.
 Presentations will take place the last t weeks of classes (student groups may sign up for April 22 or 29).
-Please submit names of group members and date preferences for presentation no later than March 17th.
+Please submit names of group members and date preferences for presentation on or by March 16rd.